neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/js-basics.md

 ## Selecting HTML Elements: `.querySelector()`

-Before we can add interactivity, we need to select the HTML-Elements we want to apply it to:
+Before we can add interactivity, we need to select the necessary HTML-Elements:

 ```html
 <body>